 One of the most important skill is picking the right AoE for the right situation.
 Generally, in the early game, try to rely mostly on the Doomsayer.
 Later in the game, it really depends on the deck you play against.
 If your opponent doesn’t really play 1 health minions, then you should take Defile value whenever you can.
 If he does – then you can be a little more greedy with it and wait for a good opportunity.
 Don’t use your AoE too lightly – Aggro decks usually have multiple ways to refill the board, so if you AoE down two small minions, you might not have a way to deal with e.g. Call to Arms or board flood from Zoo.

 But, even with lots of AoE, your opponent will still deal damage – it’s just something you can’t help.
 For that reason, in order to keep yourself alive, you run quite a lot of healing.
-Between Dark Pacts andd Lesser Amethyst Spellstones, you can heal for a lot, not to mention that Bloodreaver Gul'dan is usually a game over for your opponent, not only because you resummon Demons, but also because you heal for 3 more per turn.
+Sadly, the Dark Pact nerf reduced the total healing of your deck by 8, which is massive in Aggro matchups.
+Still, between 2x Dark Pact and 2x Lesser Amethyst Spellstone, you can heal for quite nice amount, not to mention that Bloodreaver Gul'dan is usually a game over for your opponent, not only because you resummon Demons, but also because you heal for 3 more per turn.

 Preserving your life total is important, but don’t mistake not taking damage at all with preserving health.
 Kobold Librarian is still one of the best cards vs Aggro, even if you take 2 damage.
 If it trades into your opponent’s 2/1 (for example), then you indeed took 2 damage, but you saved probably 4 or 6 in the long run.
 Life Taps are similar – even though taking damage and doing nothing is terrible against Aggro, tapping brings you closer to your big Demons (and ways to summon them), as well as AoE and healing cards.
 You should still Hero Power in the early game, and in the mid/late game if you have free mana and still lots of health.
 Safe health really depends on the matchup and situation – e.g. aggressive Paladins don’t have a lot of ways to deal damage without board, but Tempo Mage can kill you from 20+ health over 2 turns, with no minions at all.

 Voidlord is a key card when it comes to surviving.
 But one is often not enough – not only it can get Silenced, but opponents sometimes have ways to get through it (e.g. Sunkeeper Tarim).
-That’s why cards like Faceless Manipulator (this list doesn’t run it, but it’s a viable choice) and Carnivorous Cube + Dark Pact are so great – you can extra copies of it, so now even if your opponent Silences or deals with one, he still has another to go through.
+That’s why cards like Faceless Manipulator and Carnivorous Cube + Dark Pact are so great – you can extra copies of it, so now even if your opponent Silences or deals with one, he still has another to go through.

 If you get to Turn 10, a big Bloodreaver Gul'dan is usually GG, assuming that you can revive at least one Voidlord (+probably a bunch of Voidwalkers and possibly some Doomguards).
 If you have Gul’dan in your hand already and you’re just a few turns off, try to not make any risky plays.
 Just clear the board constantly and heal up as much as you can.
 Turn 10 swing is going to win you the game almost every time, so there’s no reason to risk it.
 If your opponent somehow answered your board (e.g. Even Paladin running Equality combos – not really an Aggro deck, but you get what I mean), then try to Hero Power every turn and continue with your previous game plan of clearing the board.
 Now with a better Hero Power, there is no way that a faster deck will outvalue you.